Back to Podcast Guides

 Numbness or restlessness "What conversation, choice, grief, or desire have I postponed?"

-The first move is not necessarily action.
-It is listening.
-Ben emphasizes that the call is often unclear at first; you may know what you are being asked to leave before you know what you are moving toward.4
+The first move is listening.
+Ben emphasizes that the call is often unclear at first; you may know what you are being asked to leave long before you know what you are moving toward.

 That ambiguity is exactly why many people refuse the call.
-The nervous system often prefers a familiar discomfort to an undefined threshold.
+The nervous system will often choose a familiar discomfort over an undefined threshold.

 Look for the pattern beneath the obvious problem

 Ben initially fixated on a job he wanted to leave.
-With support, he realized the deeper work was not simply “get a new job.”
-It was releasing overidentification with doing, achievement, innovation, and approval — what he calls a three-headed monster of achievement, perfectionism, and people-pleasing.5
+With support, he realized the deeper work was releasing overidentification with doing, achievement, innovation, and approval, what he calls a three-headed monster of achievement, perfectionism, and people-pleasing.

 Use the "issue behind the issue" inquiry: